mihelchris/dailyreporttemplate/README.md

 **Make sure** you have have [Node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/) on your machine.

 Clone or download this repo, open Terminal and navigate to the template folder.
 Check [this link](https://www.codecademy.com/articles/command-line-commands) to learn more about Terminal commands.

+Run `yarn` to install the dependencies.
 Run the app in the development mode using  `yarn start` .
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 At the moment, the template **doesn't support** export to PDF and print, but it's planned soon.